Terms & Conditions

 30.2.2. (in extreme circumstances) suspend or give notice to terminate the Customer’s service.

-31. Where research and/or training is conducted by us in order to fulfil requirements for development of a SYSTEM delivered via Success Packs, Agile Projects, or otherwise, Junari calculates billable time based on a Fair Usage policy, such that costs may be partially covered by us or hours credited to you where deemed at Junari’s discretion to be a knowledge gap that we should have had the skills or knowledge already.
+31. Where research and/or training is conducted by us in order to fulfil requirements for development of a SYSTEM delivered via Success Packs, Agile Projects, or otherwise, The Company calculates billable time based on a Fair Usage policy, such that costs may be partially covered by us or hours credited to you where deemed at The Company's discretion to be a knowledge gap that we should have had the skills or knowledge already.

 32. Where we may decide to involve additional persons after an initial purchase of hours or project work and this is due to an oversight on our capacity planning, we will not bill you for the onboarding or technical setup time for these persons.

-The Customer’s acceptance of any Junari-supplied Quote, Proposal, Specification of Work, Schedule, Addenda or other document describing any type of work to be carried out by Junari Ltd. for the Customer constitutes full acceptance of both parties to all Terms and Conditions of this Agreement, as does continued use of any SYSTEM hosted by Junari Ltd.
+The Customer’s acceptance of any Quote, Proposal, Specification of Work, Schedule, Addenda or other document describing any type of work to be carried out by The Company for the Customer constitutes full acceptance of both parties to all Terms and Conditions of this Agreement, as does continued use of any SYSTEM hosted by The Company.

-33. In order to send outbound emails from more than one email address from a Junari system built with Odoo, your mail service must support relaying.
-Where this is not the case, Junari shall bill for any time investigating and implementing workarounds or suggesting alternative solutions.
+33. In order to send outbound emails from more than one email address from a system built with Odoo by The Company, your mail service must support relaying.
+Where this is not the case, The Company shall bill for any time investigating and implementing workarounds or suggesting alternative solutions.

 34. SYSTEMS in a Test Environment: As part of your project implementation you will be granted access to a Test SYSTEM or Sandbox SYSTEM.
 The purpose of this SYSTEM is to allow you to test newly-developed features or functionality before they are released to your live production environment.
 Test SYSTEMS should never be used to hold mission-critical business data (that has not been recorded elsewhere) because they may be “reset” by us at any time when we release new features for testing.